-Litigation Funding Comparative Guide - - Australia
+Litigation Funding Comparative Guide

 6.1 Can the funder purchase legal claims?

-Liquidators have statutory powers to sell causes of action belonging to the company or conferred on them by the Corporations Act.
+Liquidators have statutory powers to sell causes of action belonging to the company or conferred on them by the Corporations Act 2001 (Cth).
 These include:

 - the right to recover unpaid debts owed to the company;